MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-compose-deploy-v0.md

 **`registryCredentials`** - **Registry Credentials Source**<br>
 `string`.
 Required.
 Allowed values: `AzureResourceManagerEndpoint` (Azure Resource Manager service connection), `ContainerRegistryEndpoint` (Container Registry service connection), `UsernamePassword` (Username and Password), `None`.
 Default value: `AzureResourceManagerEndpoint`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies how credentials for the Docker container registry will be provided to the deployment task.
+The allowed values are:

+**`AzureResourceManagerEndpoint` - Azure Resource Manager service connection**: uses `azureSubscription` to obtain a service principal ID and key for an Azure Container Registry.

+**`ContainerRegistryEndpoint` - Container Registry service connection**: uses `dockerRegistryConnection` to select a Docker registry service connection.
+If a certificate matching the Server Certificate Thumbprint in the Cluster Service Connection is installed on the build agent, it will be used to encrypt the password; otherwise, the password will not be encrypted.

+**`UsernamePassword` - Username and Password**: uses `registryUsername` and `registryPassword` to store the username and password for the Docker registry.
+Passwords should be encrypted using [Invoke-ServiceFabricEncryptText](/azure/service-fabric/service-fabric-application-secret-management#encrypt-application-secrets) with the **Password Encrypted** option.
+If passwords are not encrypted with `Invoke-ServiceFabricEncryptText`, and a certificate matching the Server Certificate Thumbprint in the Cluster Connection is installed on the build agent, the certificate will be used to encrypt the password.
+Otherwise, the password will not be encrypted and will be sent in clear text.

+**None**: No registry credentials are provided.
+This is used for accessing public container registries.
 <!-- :::editable-content-end::: -->
 <br>